-How do I find Homestead National Monument of America?
+How do I find Homestead National Historical Park?

-Homestead National Monument of America is located west of the town of Beatrice in southeast Nebraska, about 40 miles south of the state capital of Lincoln.
+Homestead National Historical Park is located west of the town of Beatrice in southeast Nebraska, about 40 miles south of the state capital of Lincoln.
 Beatrice is approximately 100 miles south of Omaha, Nebraska and 180 miles northwest of Kansas City, Missouri.

-Why is the monument located in southeast Nebraska?
+Why is the park located in southeast Nebraska?

-Homestead National Monument of America is located on the original homestead claim of Daniel Freeman.
+Homestead National Historical Park is located on the original homestead claim of Daniel Freeman.
 Freeman filed his claim early on January 1, 1863—the very first day the Homestead Act was in effect.
 Freeman has long been considered America’s very first homesteader, and in the early 1930s the Department of the Interior approached his descendants about purchasing his claim to make it the site of a national monument to homesteading and the Homestead Act.
-They agreed to sell the land, and President Franklin D. Roosevelt signed legislation creating Homestead National Monument of America on March 19, 1936.
+They agreed to sell the land, and President Franklin D. Roosevelt signed legislation creating Homestead National Historical Park on March 19, 1936.

 How can I find my homesteading ancestor’s land records?

 All homestead claims generated paper records.
 These records are currently stored in the National Archives in Washington, D.C.
 They are available for public research, but the method by which they are organized makes them somewhat difficult to access unless the researcher knows the land office in which the homestead claim was made and the legal land description of the property.
-Visitors to Homestead National Monument of America are encouraged to ask a park ranger for a copy of the National Archives form needed to request a photocopy of an original homestead record.
-The National Park Service is currently working on a long term project designed to bring microfilm copies of these records to Homestead National Monument of America so that visitors can conduct genealogical/historical research during their time at the Monument.
+Visitors to Homestead National Historical Park are encouraged to ask a park ranger for a copy of the National Archives form needed to request a photocopy of an original homestead record.
+The National Park Service is currently working on a long term project designed to bring digitized copies of these records to Homestead National Historical Park so that visitors can conduct genealogical/historical research during their time at the Park.
+So far, homestead records for claims in Nebraska have been put into an online database that can be searched for free at Homestead National Historical Park, or at home from Fold3.com with a subscription.
+The other states will follow in time.
 In all, some two million homestead record files exist; these files contain an estimated 30 million documents.

 What happened to claims that were abandoned?